In a perfect world, we would never have to say goodbye to our pets.

 They take such a special place in our hearts and in our lives.
 It can be hard to imagine life without them.
 At some point, though, we will have to say goodbye.
 It is our desire to make that time as peaceful as we can.
 When the time comes to help your loved one say goodbye with no more pain, we are here to help you in any way we can.

 Please call and schedule an appointment with us.
 This will allow us to give you ample time with your loved one in our quiet Comfort Room.
 There are a few decisions that will need to be made.
 We will need to know if you and your family would like to be present for the euthanasia.
-We also need to know what you would like to do with your loved one afterwards.
+We also need to know what you would like to do with your loved one afterward.
 You can take them home for burial at your home, leave them with us for a city burial, or choose cremation.
 If you choose cremation, we work with multiple local businesses to facilitate this.
 You will contact them so make sure they accommodate all of your wishes.
 We realize these decisions can be difficult to make all at once, so you do not have to answer them while making the appointment.
-When you have had time to decide, please fill out our Euthanasia Check In Sheet so that we can make that time as perfect as we can for you.
+When you have had time to decide, please fill out our Euthanasia Check-In Form so that we can make that time as perfect as we can for you.

 In order for you and your family to understand what the euthanasia will look like, we have added a short summary below.
 If you do not wish to know, please feel free to scroll through: